Archoleat/archoleat-repo-template/README.md

         a Pull Request for the first time, a thank you message will be sent.

--   **Issue & Pull Request Templates:** Your contributors will be more willing to send issue and pull requests knowing you have a convenient form!
+-   **Issue & Pull Request Templates:** Your contributors will be more willing to send issue and Pull Requests knowing you have a convenient form!

 ## Package.json scripts